d3b-center/pediatric-auto-defacer-public/README.md

 ### Organization

 Input files must be located in an `input/` directory folder (called "input") in NIfTi file format.
-The exact naming of the files does not matter, the container will process all NIfTi files in the `input/` directory separately (the format of the output name of each file will be: `[intput-file-name]_defaced.nii.gz`).
+The exact naming of the files does not matter, the container will process all NIfTi files in the `input/` directory separately (the format of the output name of each file will be: `[input-file-name]_defaced.nii.gz`).

 For example input files could describe the image type:
 ```